Nanosheared electrolyte

 Figure: Distance between the walls as a function of time.
 After a few picoseconds, the distance between the two walls equilibrates near its final value.

 Note that it is generally recommended to run longer equilibration.
 Here, for instance, the slowest process in the system is probably the ionic diffusion.
-Therefore the equilibration should in principle be longer than the time the ions need to diffuse over the size of the pore (\(\approx 1.2\,\text{nm}\)), i.e. of the order of half a nanosecond.
+Therefore, the equilibration should in principle be longer than the time the ions need to diffuse over the size of the pore (\(\approx 1.2\,\text{nm}\)), i.e. on the order of half a nanosecond.

 Imposed shearing

-From the equilibrated configuration, let us impose a laterial motion to the two walls and shear the electrolyte.
+From the equilibrated configuration, let us impose a lateral motion to the two walls and shear the electrolyte.
 In a new folder called shearing/, create a new input.lammps file that starts like the previous ones:

 units real